All Articles/

 Why Cricket Infestations Explode in the South: The Climate Connection

-If you've ever wondered why cricket problems seem particularly intense across Texas, Oklahoma, Louisiana, and Mississippi, the answer lies in our unique climate patterns.
-The combination of high humidity, extended warm seasons, and frequent temperature fluctuations creates perfect breeding conditions for multiple cricket species.
+Cricket problems are particularly intense across Texas, Oklahoma, Louisiana, and Mississippi due to unique climate patterns.
+High humidity, extended warm seasons, and frequent temperature fluctuations create perfect breeding conditions for multiple cricket species.

 House crickets (Acheta domesticus) and field crickets (Gryllus species) thrive in temperatures between 80-90°F with humidity levels above 50% – conditions that describe most of our region from April through October.
 According to the Texas A&M AgriLife Extension, our mild winters allow overwintering populations to survive, creating earlier and larger spring emergences.